EMIT — End MAss Incarceration Together is a statewide working group of the Unitarian Universalist Mass Action Network.

 - Raise awareness of institutional racism as a root cause of mass incarceration.

-- Practice restorative justice when possible.
+- Practice restorative justice when possible in the community, schools and prisons and jails.

 - Use drug courts and other alternatives to incarceration.